-Classrooms will have an established set of routines to help pupils work well, in the understanding that behavioural problems can arise due to the lack of a consistent routine.
+The school will also have an established set of classroom routines to help pupils work well, in the understanding that behavioural problems can arise due to the lack of a consistent routine.
+This includes teachers ensuring that before lessons begin, they have the full attention of all pupils, then explaining the task clearly so all pupils understand what they are supposed to be doing.